HiddevH/kafka-docker/README.md

 - Python 3.8

 ## Instructions
-Install Protobuf Compiler, for OSX:
+Install Protobuf Compiler, for OSX you can use Homebrew:

 `brew install protobuf`